ljsinclair/featurebase-docs/docs/community/com-query/com-query-home.md

 # How do I Query my FeatureBase Community database?

-FeatureBase community provides several methods to run SQL queries.
+FeatureBase community provides several methods to run queries using FeatureBase PQL, or our implementation of SQL.

 ## Before you begin